Scholarships

 WVSOM Legacy Scholarship Endowment Fund

 Launched in 2018, our Legacy Scholarship fund is our primary donation effort designed to help us achieve our goal of providing every student with some level of financial support.
-Learn more about the impact you can make by giving to this important fund here.
+Learn more about the impact you can make by giving to this important fund.

 Named Scholarships